Developer Documentation

 The sample scene loaded in the editor

 The scene has a couple of Game Objects.
-Let’s dig through them one after the other:
+Let’s explore them one after the other:

 Main Camera